hungsu/digital_garden/src/site/notes/Vaults/quartz/content/notes/Why publish notes.md

 ## Why you should publish anyway

-Even with those risks in place, I've found the benefits of publishing to be far greater.
+Even with those risks in place, since I started publishing I've experienced these benefits which far outweigh the costs:

+- **I read more of my writing**.
+I read my notes quite a lot even without publishing them.
+Since publishing them, I find myself reading them even more, which acts like a gentle reminder system for the things which are important to me.
-- **It sharpens writing**.
+- **It sharpens my writing**.
 Before I put things online, I let myself write complete unintelligible crap that even I sometimes could not understand.
 Now, I'm forced to really edit, revise, and polish my words.
 This improves my communication in writing, at work, with friends and loved ones and beyond.
 - **It sharpens thinking**.
 You may have heard of the [[Private/Feynman Learning Technique\|Feynman Learning Technique]], which states that to understand something, you should be able to express it simply.
 Publishing notes forces me to do this.
 - **It's fulfilling in the long term**.
-Activities like watching TV or playing a game often fulfil me only during the activity, leaving me very little to show for it.
-Writing is something I both enjoy doing and also leaves me with a useful memento of the activity.
+Many activities provide only a fleeting, short term benefit.
+Activities like watching TV or playing a game may fulfil me only during the activity, leaving nothing to show for it.
+By contrast, writing is something I enjoy doing and also leaves me with a useful artifact I can reuse many times.
 - **The internet depends on it**.
 The following blog post expresses it better than I can:

 > **You are not blogging enough.** You are pouring your words into increasingly closed and often walled gardens.
 You are giving control - and sometimes ownership - of your content to social media companies that will SURELY fail.
 These companies are [profoundly overvalued](http://www.bloomberg.com/news/2012-05-11/facebook-ipo-overvalued-at-96-billion-in-global-investors-poll.html), [don't care about permalinks](https://www.hanselman.com/blog/GooglePlusOffersASophiesChoiceToEarlyAdoptersOfGoogleAppsViaAnIncompleteTakeoutMigrationTool.aspx), [don't make your content portable](https://www.hanselman.com/blog/GooglePlusOffersASophiesChoiceToEarlyAdoptersOfGoogleAppsViaAnIncompleteTakeoutMigrationTool.aspx), and have [terms of service that are so complex and obtuse that there are entire websites dedicate to explaining them](http://tos-dr.info/).<br/>